GavvyDizzle/XDisplays/README.md

    - To match the size of an item use `0.5`
  - This plugin has no support for Text Displays.
 You should use a hologram plugin for it
  - This plugin has no support for Interaction entities
+ - Check out the [Spigot API](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/entity/Display.html) for more information about the new Display entity